AgentFabulous/android_oreo_bacon/doc/properties.md

 Properties
 ===
-This document describes all of the Android properties used by bluedroid.
+This document describes all of the Android properties used by the Bluetooth stack.

 Please keep the following list in alphabetical order.